cabouman/xcal/docs/source/specmodel.rst

 Specify the filters and scintillators by defining their materials, densities, and thicknesses.

 .. code-block:: python

+    from xspec import Material
+    from xspec.models import Filter, Scintillator

     # Example configurations for filters and scintillators
     psb_fltr_mat = [Material(formula='Al', density=2.702), Material(formula='Cu', density=8.92)]